VisibleOverworldWildEncounters/Visible-Overworld-Wild-Encounters-V20/README.md

   end
 }
 ```
-to replace normal wild encountering during direction changing by mixed overworld/instant encountering (prefered), or
+- or replace it by this following code snippet (to replace normal wild encountering during direction changing by purely overworld encountering).
-- replace it by this code snippet
 ```
 # Start purely overworld encounters while turning on the spot
 Events.onChangeDirection += proc {